Aidar5/nattoeng/docs/source/exercises/06_exercises.rst

 Complete script:
 If address was entered incorrectly, ask for address again.

-All tasks must be performed using only covered topics.
+Restriction: All tasks must be performed using only covered topics.

-Задание 6.3
+Task 6.3
 ~~~~~~~~~~~

 Script has a configuration generator for access ports.